foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.14 - 2014/06/24 =

+* Bugfix - important fix for Chrome - share bar embed button was triggering video loading on background and thus causing extra traffic to the server
+* Bugfix - some PHP and admin JS warnings

 = 2.2.13 - 2014/06/23 =

 * Bugfix - fix for embed function call when not available (non-fatal JavaScript error)